 Salary with effect from 1 January 2020 Salary with effect from 1 January 2021 Increase %

 Lee Fenton £518,250 £528,615 2%

-Robeson Reeves £362,775 £450,000 24%1
+Robeson Reeves £362,775 £450,000 24%

 Keith Laslop £467,0002 £476,340 2%

-- Reflecting a significantly increased role and corresponding responsibilities within the enlarged Group following 2019's acquisition of the Gamesys business.
+1. Reflecting a significantly increased role and corresponding responsibilities within the enlarged Group following 2019's acquisition of the Gamesys business.
 This salary increase reflects the material change in the scale and complexity of the business and the ongoing double-digit growth being delivered by the Commercial team, under the direction of Robeson Reeves, combined with our ambitious plans for the future.
-The Committee considered phasing Robeson Reeve's salary increase, however reflecting his significantly increased roles and responsibilities within the enlarged group, in addition to the ongoing double-digit growth being delivered by the Commercial team, the Committee believes it is appropriate increase his salary to £450,000 without phasing.
-Robeson Reeves, alongside all the other executives the Committee believes in the committee believes in the committee believes in the commercial team, the Committee believes in the committee bperformances are reviewed by the Committee on an ongoing basis to ensure their remuneration is reflective of the performance of the Croup and the wider stakeholder experience. - $2. \quad \text{Keith Laslop's salary has previously been listed in US Dollars, following his relocation to the UK his Sterling salary will be £467,000 effective from October 2020.}$ (based on a six-month average exchange rate to October 2020 of £1:\$1.2687 of his USD salary effective 1 January 2020 of \$592,450).
+The Committee considered phasing Robeson Reeve's salary increase, however reflecting his significantly increased roles and responsibilities within the enlarged group, in addition to the ongoing double-digit growth being delivered by the Commercial team, the Commercial team, the Committee believes it is appropriate increase his salary to £450,000 without phasing.
+Robeson Reeves, alongside all the other executives performances are reviewed by the Committee on an ongoing basis to ensure their remuneration is reflective of the performance of the Group and the wider stakeholder experience.

+2. Keith Laslop's salary has previously been listed in US Dollars, following his relocation to the UK his Sterling salary will be £467,000 effective from October 2020 (based on a six-month average exchange rate to October 2020 of £1:\$1.2687 of his USD salary effective 1 January 2020 of \$592,450).